How To Quickly And Effectively Manage Blood Spills In Hospitals

 • Tongs, brushes and a dustpan.

-3. Apply disinfectant to the area: With the absorbent materials laying over the spill, the custodian should spray the entire area with an appropriate disinfectant.
-Following the directions on the bottle, the disinfectant should remain on the area for up to 15 minutes.
-Afterwards, the custodian should work from the outer edges of the spills toward the center, scrubbing the surface thoroughly.
+With the absorbent materials lying over the spill, the custodian should spray the entire area with an appropriate disinfectant.
+Following the directions on the bottle, the disinfectant should remain in the area for up to 15 minutes.
+Afterward, the custodian should work from the outer edges of the spills toward the centre, scrubbing the surface thoroughly.

-4. Soak up the disinfectant: Throughout this process, used materials should be placed in a biohazard bag.
+Throughout this process, used materials should be placed in a biohazard bag.
 Once all visible blood has been removed, the custodian should spray more disinfectant on clean towels and re-cover the spill area.
-These towels should also go in the biohazard bag and the area should be left to air dry.
+These towels should also go in the biohazard bag, and the area should be left to air dry.

-5. Dispose of cleaning materials: All biohazard bags and sharps containers should be disposed of according to hospital policy.
-Afterwards, the equipment used to clean the spill should be disinfected, rinsed and left to dry.
+All biohazard bags and sharps containers should be disposed of according to hospital policy.
+Afterward, the equipment used to clean the spill should be disinfected, rinsed and left to dry.

-6. Examine the area: The custodian should perform a final check of the area and remove the safety signs when appropriate.
+The custodian should perform a final check of the area and remove the safety signs when appropriate.
 In addition, cleaning staff should examine themselves for accidental splashes.
-If anyone was exposed to the biohazard, they should be assessed by a medical professional.
+If anyone was exposed to the biohazard, a medical professional should assess them.

-7. Remove your PPE and wash your hands: Disposable gloves, gowns and facemasks should be placed in biohazard bags.
+Disposable gloves, gowns and facemasks should be placed in biohazard bags.
 Custodians should wash their hands thoroughly with soap and water.
-Use of a skin-safe disinfectant is also recommended.
+A skin-safe disinfectant is also recommended.

 If a blood spill is known to contain infectious pathogens, cleaning staff should not attempt to remove sharps and broken objects before cleaning the area.
 Instead, everything should be sprayed with disinfectant immediately.

-It is recommended to pour disinfectant around the perimeter of the of the spill.
+It is recommended to pour disinfectant around the perimeter of the spill.
 Then, everything should be covered in absorbent materials and sprayed again.
 Sharps and towels should be carefully removed with tongs and placed in a biohazard container.
-Spill clean up can then proceed.
+Spill clean-up can then proceed.

 >